natareo/assembly-workshop-2021/index.md

 We will _not_ deal with Azimuth, parsing, many aspects of generators, event logs, runtime issues, and many other aspects of fully grokking Urbit.

+NO LESSON PLAN SURVIVES CONTACT WITH THE CLASSROOM _but_ our meta goals for each day are:

+- **Day 1** To have you thinking in terms of symbols and computational trees.
+- **Day 2** To have you thinking in terms of agent operations.

 ##  Audience